-India is a land full of surprises but there are some destinations abroad that seem like such a beautiful mystery incomparable to anything you could find in India.
-But that's where you go wrong!
-What we seek in the foreign destinations is right here, places like no other on the world map and equally or even more gorgeous.
+India is a land full of surprises, but there are some destinations abroad that seem like such a beautiful mystery incomparable to anything you could find in India.
+And that's where you got it all wrong!
+What we seek in the foreign destinations is right here, at places like no other in the world and which if not equally are even more gorgeous.
 So, before you set your heart on exploring what lies outside, in the far-far lands, don't forget to enjoy the exotic and serene locations that are closer to home.
 Bringing to you a curated guide to the 10 outstanding places to visit in India that will surely make you forget every foreign destination on your bucket list.

 1. Before You Imagine Your DDLJ Set In The Grasslands Of Switzerland

 Don't Forget To Roll Down The Rolling Green Hills Of Pahalgam

 Yes, Switzerland is famous all over the world for its mind-blowing vast green pastures of land but it's also no hidden fact that Kashmir is called the 'Heaven on Earth' and this is definitely all for the right reasons.
 Pahalgam, a small hill station in the state of Jammu Kashmir is also known as the 'Mini-Switzerland' of India.
 The place has the most gorgeous setting amidst the tall Himalayas mountains, fresh melting glaciers, chilled river water flowing and a large number of animals grazing right beside you.
 It's a sight you won't be able to forget!

 2. Before You Lay Down And Make Salt Angels On The Salt Land Of Utah

 Spend A Night Under The Bright Shining Moon, Gazing At The Stars In The Salt Land - Rann Of Kutch